‘Monday’ Message 16.06.20

 We know that in Manchester and Brentford there has been a pilot on flexible hours carried out in respect of civil and family.
 That pilot concluded at the end of May and yet we’ve not been able to see, despite asking for it, any interim report never mind the full report.
 I will be candid with you, being fobbed off with ridiculous answers as to why the report it is either not ready or is not capable of being shared, will not wash.
 Every blog post I have seen on the above pilots has reported very much in the negative.
 It will be interesting to see precisely what the final report says.
 It does seem a little surprising that such a report is not available even in a shortened form.
 This would be a seriously retrograde step.
 I am saying no more at this juncture, other than you have been warned.
 Do not treat the bar as if it does not exist and is a disposable commodity.
 People say you don’t know what you’ve got until it’s gone.
 The truth is, you knew what you had, you just never thought you’d lose it.
 Do not take us for granted.

-Can practitioners please ask for the risk assessments etc and .
+Can practitioners please ask for the risk assessments etc and let us know if you have problems.
 Further, can we also ask you inform us if you have any difficulties getting hold of the admin staff at HMCTS to organise video / telephone hearings for first appearances / case management stuff etc in advance of listing.
 We are told that they check every email and clear them every day……not so sure that is the case so the more examples we have the better.

 SOUTHWARK CROWN COURT – INNER LONDON: